ChanSuri/GymGenius/Thingspeak_reader/README.md

 ## Service Registration

-On startup, the service registers itself with the service catalog to ensure discoverability.

-**Registration Process**

-1. The service sends a registration request to the catalog.

-2. If already registered, it updates the registration timestamp.

-3. On shutdown, it deregisters itself.

 At startup, the Thingspeak Reader registers itself with the service catalog using the `register_service` function.
 This allows external systems to query the service's status and details.

 - **Service ID**: `thingspeak_reader`